Todd Family Final DNA Report

 1. Group 14:

 Cornelius Todd d 1750 in Northumberland Co VA.
-One branch went to Switzerland Co Indiana; another branch to Rockingham NC and then to Davidson Co TN and Shelby Co TN.
+A son of Cornelius’ son Cornelius went to Switzerland Co Indiana; Cornelius’ son William went to Rockingham NC and then a son of his (Samuel ) went to Davidson Co TN and and another son John went to Shelby Co TN.

 1. Group 15: Russell Co VA Todds